 Oltrarno- the other Florence

 If you’re tired of rubbing elbows with tourists, head to the other side of Arno River and you’ll discover Oltrano.
 This untouristy neighborhood, or “the other Florence” has always been the most traditional part of the city.
 It’s a perfect place to observe the daily life of locals without coming across an army of tourists with their selfie sticks.
 Oltrano is one of the quietest parts of Florence that hides a myriad of hidden gems in Florence, tucked away in the labyrinth of narrow, winding streets.
 This neighborhood is where the iconic artisan labs of Florence were located.
-Today, you can still find a lot of tiny shops where potters, goldsmiths, and shoemakers still maintain their old traditions.
+It’s also a place where you can taste some of the best food in Florence.
+Last but not least, Oltrano hides a lot of tiny shops where potters, goldsmiths, and shoemakers still maintain their old traditions…

 Why wait in the long lines of the Duomo complex when you can admire its beauty from the Arnolfo Tower?
 The Arnolfo Tower is located on the Palazzo Vecchio and gives the most spectacular view of the Duomo.
 It has “only” 233 steps which might sound like a lot, but it’s still significantly less than Giotto’s Bell Tower.
 You’ll still come across tourists while climbing the tower but there’s a guard at the entrance that makes sure there aren’t too many people inside at once.